Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: ARPES experimental data

 \section{ARPES experimental data}

-We use a high-resolution laser ARPES experimental data measured for an optimally-doped Bi2212 sample ($\Tc=90$K) \cite{palczewski10}.
+We use high-resolution laser ARPES experimental data measured for an optimally-doped Bi2212 sample ($\Tc=90$K) \cite{palczewski10}, which has a layered perovskite structure with conducting CuO$_2$ double layers separated by one Ca layer and sandwiched by SrO and BiO layers.
 Figure \ref{fig:arpes}(a) shows a momentum-space map of the low-energy spectral intensity in the superconducting state ($T=12$K).
 The strongest intensity in the lower-left quadrant of the Brillouin zone (denoted by red solid curves) roughly corresponds to the position of the normal-state Fermi surface.
 Black lines, 1 to 13, represent the momentum cuts used in the following analysis.
 We define $\kk_{\rm max}$ for each cut as the wave number giving the strongest low-energy intensity.
 We note that another signal around $(2\pi,0)$ comes from a superstructure modulation specific to Bi2212 \cite{norman95}.
 This superstructure modulation can also be seen in the QPI experimental data as additional spots in the direction of the modulation while such additional spots do not exist in the direction perpendicular to the modulation.
 In the analysis in the subsequent sections, we exclude these superstructure-induced spectra in the ARPES data by choosing the momentum sections denoted by orange arrows, and compare the calculated QPI results with the experimental data in the direction without the modulation.

 Figure \ref{fig:arpes}(b) shows the energy-distribution curves (EDCs) at $\kk=\kk_{\rm max}$ for cuts 5-13.
-The low-energy peak shifts to a higher binding energy as the momentum goes from the node (cut 8) to the antinode (cut 13).
+The low-energy peak shifts to a higher binding energy as the momentum goes from the node (N, cut 8), where the superconducting gap vanishes, to the antinode (AN, cut 13), where the superconducting gap is maximized.
+Note that the dispersion along the cut 8 crosses the Fermi energy at $\kk=(0.38\pi,0.38\pi)$ while the spectral peak of the minimal binding energy is located at $\kk=(\pi,0.14\pi)$ along the cut 13, as was identified in Ref.~\cite{palczewski10}.
+Hereafter, we denote $(0.38\pi,0.38\pi)$ as $\kN$ and $(\pi,0.14\pi)$ as $\kAN$.
 Notably, a flat intensity is seen below $\sim -0.1$ eV for all the momenta.
 This feature cannot be reproduced solely by the TCFM, which applies only to a low-energy region ($|\w|\lesssim 0.1$ eV).
 We discuss this feature in Appendix \ref{sssec:bg}, where we take it into account by introducing an additional self-energy.
-The energy dispersions along cuts 4-13 will be displayed in Fig.~\ref{fig:disp} below.
+The energy dispersions along cuts 4-13 are displayed in Fig.~\ref{fig:disp}.